-Crofton (1971) first proposed that PIHM could be identified from parasite intensity data by comparing the observed parasite distribution in sampled hosts to the distribution predicted in the absence of parasite-induced mortality.
-This method assumes that, prior to host mortality, infection intensity in the host population follows a negative binomial distribution and the tail of the distribution is truncated as intensity dependent pathology removes the most heavily infected hosts.
-Assuming mortality occurs only in heavily infected hosts, evidence of this parasite-induced mortality should then be detectable by iteratively fitting a negative binomial distribution to hosts with lower and lower parasite intensities, and comparing these truncated predicted distributions to the corresponding truncated observed parasite data (Fig. 1, see Supplementary Data S1 for additional detail).
+Crofton (1971) first proposed that PIHM could be identified from parasite intensity data by comparing the observed parasite distribution in sampled hosts with the distribution predicted in the absence of parasite-induced mortality.
+This method assumes that, prior to host mortality, infection intensity in the host population follows a negative binomial distribution and the tail of the distribution is truncated as intensity-dependent pathology removes the most heavily infected hosts.
+Assuming mortality occurs only in heavily infected hosts, evidence of this parasite-induced mortality should then be detectable by iteratively fitting a negative binomial distribution to hosts with lower and lower parasite intensities, and comparing these truncated predicted distributions with the corresponding truncated observed parasite data (Fig. 1, see Supplementary Data S1.1 for additional detail).

 While the Crofton Method detects the presence of PIHM, it makes no attempt to quantify the relationship between infection intensity and host survival probability; information that is necessary for estimating parasite impacts on host populations (Anderson and May, 1978; Tompkins et al., 2002).
 Adjei et al. (1986) suggested that this relationship could be calculated by first using the Crofton Method to estimate the pre-mortality parasite distribution and then using this distribution to calculate the probability of host survival with increasing parasite intensity.
-To do this, Adjei et al. (1986) modeled host survival as a logistic function and then used a generalized linear model (GLM) to estimate the parameters of the host survival function (see Supplementary Data S2 for a technical description of the Adjei Method).
+To do this, Adjei et al. (1986) modeled host survival as a logistic function and then used a generalized linear model (GLM) to estimate the parameters of the host survival function (see Supplementary S1.2 [see comment in supplementary data file, I agree with your comment and changed the Supplementary Data references throughout] for a technical description of the Adjei Method).
 Although this method can predict the host survival function, it has several technical drawbacks.
-When mean infection intensity is high or sample sizes are small the observed intensity data must be subjectively binned into intensity ranges in order to fit the GLM framework.
-Furthermore, for the Adjei Method to work, any observed intensity values greater than predicted values must be modified and set equal to the predict values (see Supplementary Data S2 for details); a questionable act of data manipulation.
+When mean infection intensity is high or sample sizes are small, the observed intensity data must be subjectively binned into intensity ranges in order to fit the GLM framework.
+Furthermore, for the Adjei Method to work, any observed intensity values greater than predicted values must be modified and set equal to the predicted values (see Supplementary Data S1.2for details); a questionable act of data manipulation.
 These manipulations may introduce bias, reduce the precision and limit the power of this method to detect and quantify parasite-induced host mortality.

 After 30 years, and despite clear limitations (McCallum, 2000), these methods (particularly the Crofton Method) are still discussed among parasitologists and are the primary techniques for examining population-level impacts of parasitism using parasite intensity data.
 In these methods, PIHM can only be identified by visually examining plots of the pre-mortality parameters predicted by the Crofton Method and determining whether they show a “kink” over a range of truncation values (Fig. 1B; Lester, 1984; Ferguson et al., 2011).
-These qualitative criteria makes it difficult to compare PIHM between studies and a more rigorous and quantitative method is needed to both detect and quantify host mortality.
-The survival function given by the Adjei Method may be used to do this; however, it requires manipulating the original data and its accuracy remains untested.
+These qualitative criteria make it difficult to compare PIHM between studies and a more rigorous and quantitative method is needed to both detect and quantify host mortality.
+The survival function given by the Adjei Method may be used to do this; however, it requires manipulation of the original data and its accuracy remains untested.